- Babies have a natural inclination to put objects in their mouths as a form of exploration and comfort.

 - Babies use all their senses to explore the world including the sense of taste.

 - It allows them to calm and self-soothe.

 - Mouthing allows them to develop coordination in their mouth, jaw, cheeks, tongue, and lips.

 - It allows the mouth to become accustomed to different textures and sensations, which is great for transitioning from breast/bottle to solids.

-- It provides comfort when they are teething (note: the mouthing period does not necessarily mean your child is teething).
+- It provides comfort when they are teething. (**The mouthing period does not necessarily mean your child is teething.)

 Is my baby at risk for choking?

 Do I need to worry about germs?

-Although we don’t recommend that your baby mouths dirty toys, rest assured that he will not get sick from dust.
+Although we don’t recommend that your baby mouths dirty toys, rest assured that they will not get sick from dust.
 What makes children sick are viruses and bacteria, so if your little one does not share toys with other children who are potentially sick or does not encounter objects which could be handled with unclean hands, your little one most probably will not get sick.
-It’s still best to venture on the safe side and practice proper hygiene, try to keep your little one’s environment clean, and give his toys a spruce every so often.
+It’s still best to venture on the safe side and practice proper hygiene, try to keep your little one’s environment clean and give their toys a spruce every so often.